atamaokac/srs-trial/README.md

-# srs-trial
-A trial product for students' research server website
+# Website for Students' Research Server in Osaka Univ.
+Medical School